status-im/airbyte-custom-connector/source-reddit-fetcher/README.md

 ## Usage

-This connector fetch information from a selected subreddit.
+This connector fetches information from one or multiple selected subreddits.

 ### Configuration